The Roulette of Belief: Common Myths in Live Casino Games

 What do "hot" and "cold" numbers mean in roulette?

-Is live online roulette rigged against players?
+Is live online roulette rigged against players in Singapore?

 Does the Martingale betting system guarantee wins in roulette?